F0lak/dm_open_ref/ref/proc/new.md

 +   A reference to a new instance of Type.
 <!-- -->
 **Args:**
-+   Type+ The type of object to create.
++   Type: The type of object to create.
-+   Args+ Arguments for the Type.New() proc.
++   Args: Arguments for the Type.New() proc.

 A new instance of Type is created.
 The arguments (Args) are passed to its New() proc.
-A handy short-cut+ if Type is not specified and new() is being used in an assignment, the variable type of the left-hand-side will be used as the default type.
+A handy short-cut: if Type is not specified and new() is being used in an assignment, the variable type of the left-hand-side will be used as the default type.